 Action: design your content so that it can speak to different kinds of motivation – rational, emotional and appeals to authority.

 Experience how to get started on, or advance, your digital sales enablement journey in a fast, easy and risk-free way.

 This is about the personal situation of each customer and their individual requirements for how they receive information.
 And it’s a vital step in the process.
 After all, what’s the point of talking at exactly the right knowledge level, and being spot on with our motivational understanding, if the information isn’t available when and where it is needed?

-The good news is that we live in an age when digital communications can flow to wherever we our customers want it and in the form they prefer – whether at home, in the office, mobile, visual, written or audio.
+The good news is that we live in an age when digital communications can flow to wherever our customers want it and in whatever form they prefer – whether at home, in the office, mobile, visual, written or audio.

-Action: ensure that you content can be accessed whenever it is needed by making the most of today's multichannel opportunities.
+Action: ensure that your content can be accessed whenever it is needed by making the most of today's multichannel opportunities.

 Get more CLM guides

-Go back to the main get started page and see the collection of closed loop marketing guides.
+Go back to the main 'Get Started' page for more closed loop marketing guides.